 To understand if a search term that you are not showing an advert for is still a valuable term we use a number of techniques.
 Chiefly, we use natural language processing and supervised machine learning to determine how likely it is to drive clicks to your website.
 The classification algorithm looks to see if the term in question contains words that are similar to terms that we have seen you appearing on in top positions for either paid or organic results.

 Another approach uses Adthena’s patent to give a high score to terms that many of your top competitors appear on.
-In essence if you are not appearing on a search term, but say your 5 top competitors or say 25 competitors overall are appearing on the term, it is highly likely that you would be interested in that search term.
+In essence if you are not appearing on a search term, but say for example your 5 top competitors or 25 competitors overall are appearing on the term, it is highly likely that you would be interested in that search term.

 Since Whole Market includes terms you have appeared on and also terms that Adthena has determined as Important to your market it is able to give you a fuller and more accurate picture of your search landscape, highlight new opportunities of terms that you are not yet appearing on and changes in your industry where many of your competitors have begun selling a new product.